The cheesy cream sauce over steamed cauliflower makes this delicious Cauliflower Gratin a dish you’ll want to add to your weekly meal rotation!

 - 2 cups milk

-Cook cauliflower in a pot of salted, boiling water for 5-6 minutes.
+- Cook cauliflower florets in a pot of salted, boiling water for 5-6 minutes.

-Stir in Gruyere and Parmesan cheeses and stir until cheeses are melted.
+- Stir in Gruyere and Parmesan cheeses and stir until cheeses are melted.
+Mix in the Worcestershire sauce.
 Pour sauce over cauliflower.

 - In a small bowl, combine melted butter and bread crumbs.
 Mix until thoroughly combined with a fork.

 - Bake for 15-20 minutes, until bubbly and golden brown.